Updated: Dec 18, 2021

 The delay didn’t ease the change as much as I had hoped and when Charlie moved up in the fall of 2017, my son decided to stay with his dad almost full time.
 It was one of my biggest fears, but I knew I had to let him go.
 Diligently, I worked with my therapist, to give my son the space he needed to come to terms with my new love.
 Instead of guilting him for his anger or shaming him for it, I allowed him to feel it and tried to shower love on him every chance I got.
 Reminding him always that our home was his home and he was always welcomed here.

 That December, Charlie and I got married.
-My son the only guest aside from my best friend who conducted our perfect seven-minute ceremony at her house.
+My son was the only guest aside from my best friend who conducted our perfect seven-minute ceremony at her house.
 He seemed happy.
 We all did, but the road wasn’t easily paved from there.

 It has been almost two years since we’ve been married and 21 years since we first met.
 Our relationship is one of mutual respect and commitment, both filled with joy and laughter.
 We are each other’s biggest cheerleaders and most comfortable challengers.
 I never thought I’d get married again after how my first marriage ended, but I would have missed out on so much if Charlie hadn’t insisted on us giving this a try.